refinery/refinerycms-blog/readme.md

 * Comment moderation
 * [ShareThis.com](http://sharethis.com) support on posts.
 Set your key in Refinery's settings area to enable this.

+## Requirements

+Please note that this requires a RefineryCMS installation between version >= 0.9.7.13 and < 0.9.8 as it works only with the later versions of Rails 2 compatible RefineryCMS.
+Also note that any version of this engine 1.1 or greater is not compatible with Rails 2 at all and is meant for Rails 3 (Refinery CMS >= 0.9.8).

-## Install
+# Install

-Open up your ``Gemfile`` and add at the bottom this line
+Open up your ``Gemfile`` and add at the bottom this line:

-    gem 'refinerycms-blog', '= 1.0.rc16'
+    gem 'refinerycms-blog', '~> 1.0.1'

-Please note 1.0.rc16 is the last version of Refinery CMS Blog to support Rails 2.

-Now run ``bundle install``
+Now, run ``bundle install``

-Next to install the blog plugin run (for Rails 2):
+Next, to install the blog plugin:

     ruby script/generate refinerycms_blog